walayd/AL5A/deliveries/delivery_feedback.md

 ## Deliverable list
 - Sept 30th: scope
 - Oct 10th: component diagram, roadmap, plan.
+- Jan 16th: updated architecture document.
+Based on the new requirement, update the arch. document to describe what you will keep, what you will change, what you will remove, and more importantly why.

 ## Feedback on Delivery of Oct.
 10th.
 ### Group A